dorhaboosha/Popcorn-Palace-AT-T/instructions.md

 ## 6. API Testing

 You can test the API using Postman.
+I know that the API Endpoints are different from what you gave us in the README.md file.
+I just had a situation where I had to go to Miluim and when the situation was resolved, I worked straight away on the work to catch up and noticed too late that this is how you listed the API Endpoints.
+I hope what I did is okay.
 The following routes are available:

 ### 🎬 Movie Routes